girish17/openproject/README.md

 ## License

-Yojana is licensed under the terms of the GNU General Public License version 3.
+yojanā is licensed under the terms of the GNU General Public License version 3.